-CfA requests a waiver of fees because disclosure of the requested information is in the public interest because it is "likely to contribute significantly to public understanding of the operations or activities of the government."14 The disclosure of the information sought under this request will document and reveal the operations of the federal government, including how officials conduct the public's business.
+CfA requests a waiver of fees because disclosure of the requested information is in the public interest because it is "likely to contribute significantly to public understanding of the operations or activities of the government."
+The disclosure of the information sought under this request will document and reveal the operations of the federal government, including how officials conduct the public's business.

-Obria seeks federal funding, despite its refusal to provide FDA-approved contraceptives like birth control pills or condoms.15 Funding Obria could interfere with women's access to comprehensive reproductive healthcare.16 The records CfA seeks will help the public understand how Obria plans to use federal money, and the effect that will have on the ability of individuals, and especially women, to make their own family planning choices.
+The records CfA seeks will help the public understand how these applicants plan to use federal money, and the effect that will have on the ability of individuals, and especially women, to make their own family planning choices.